rtsojitra/collat_test/README.md

 Keywords can have definition of period which is considered as PRIMITIVE KEYWORD
 example: "color ."

+All the code for this project is written in main java file i.e.CollatTesterMain.java (located in "collat_test/src/" folder).

 ==================================================
 Pre-requisite:
 ==================================================
 - This project is written in JAVA so in order to run the project, JAVA needs to be installed on the system.
 - input text file should be located in "/tmp/collat_test" folder.
 If you're using windows OS, please place file in C:\tmp\collat_test